-Learn everything about Chateau Reysson Haut Medoc with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, a history of the property and information on their vineyards and winemaking.
+Learn everything about Chateau Reysson Haut Medoc with wine tasting notes and wine-with-food pairing tips.
+Learn the best vintages, the history of the property, and information on their vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Reysson History, Overview

 What we know of today as Chateau Reysson has a long history in the Medoc that can be dated back to the days of the ancient Romans.
 Over the years, ancient ruins have been dug up on the grounds of the estate.
-Jumping ahead two thousand years or so, Chateau Reysson was already known as a wine producing estate in the early 1800’s.
+Jumping ahead two thousand years or so, Chateau Raysson as it was known in those days was already known as a wine-producing estate in the early 1800s.

-However, the modern era for the Reysson vineyard begins in 2001, when the large negociant CVBG and the Dourthe group agreed to manage Chateau Reysson for the owners, The Mercian Company in 2001.
-The Mercian Group is a massive Japanese wine and spirits company.
+However, the modern era for the Reysson vineyard begins in 2001, when the large negociant CVBG and the Dourthe group agreed to manage Chateau Reysson for the owners, The Mercian Company 2001.
+The Mercian Group, which purchased the vineyard in 1998, is a massive Japanese wine and spirits company.
+In 2014 Dourthe agreed to buy Chateau Reysson.

 Chateau Reysson Vineyards, Terroir, Grapes, Winemaking

-The 40 hectare Left Bank vineyard of Chateau Reysson is planted to 92% Merlot and 8% Cabernet Sauvignon.
-This is probably the highest percentage of Merlot in the Left Bank of Bordeaux!
-However, there is also a small amount of Cabernet Franc that is co-planted in the vineyards as well.
+The 54-hectare Left Bank vineyard of Chateau Reysson is planted with 94% Merlot, 3% Cabernet Franc and 3% Petit Verdot.
+The previous plantings of Cabernet Sauvignon were completely removed.
+Chateau Reysson is an unusual vineyard in the Medoc as they maintain one of the highest percentages of Merlot in the Left Bank of Bordeaux!
+Although a small amount of Cabernet Sauvignon remains that is co-planted in the vineyards.

-To produce the wine of Chateau Reysson, vinification takes place in 22 temperature controlled, stainless steel vats that range in size from 140 hectoliters up to 230 hectoliters.
-Malolctic fermentation takes place in tank.
-The wine is then aged in a combination of 400 liter barrels and standard sized, French oak barrels, of which 15% are new oak for 12 to 14 months before bottling.
+To produce the wine of Chateau Reysson, the vinification takes place in 22 temperature-controlled, stainless steel vats that range in size from 140 hectoliters up to 230 hectoliters.
+Malolactic fermentation takes place in tanks.
+The wine is then aged in a combination of 400-liter barrels and standard-sized, French oak barrels, of which 25% are new French oak barrels for between 12 to 14 months before bottling.

 When to Drink Chateau Reysson, Anticipated Maturity, Decanting Time